RobbiNespu/hugo-easy-gallery/README.md

  - Change `min-width: 9999px` in the last `@media` style to something sensible if you want to use a 4-tile layout
  - If you want more than 4 tiles per row, set `width` = 100% / number of tiles per row
  - `padding-bottom` = `width` gives square tiles.
 Change padding-bottom if you want some other aspect ratio, e.g. `width: 33.3%; padding-bottom: 25%` gives a 4:3 aspect ratio.

-## Issues

-I've tested this with the [beautifulhugo](https://github.com/halogenica/beautifulhugo) theme.
-If things don't work properly with other themes, raise an issue on GitHub, or even better fix the issue and submit a pull request :-)

 ## Credits